RAMAC: Multimodal Risk-Aware Offline Reinforcement Learning and the Role of Behavior Regularization: Experimental Details

 \subsection{Stochastic-D4RL MuJoCo Suite}

 \textbf{Datasets} We adopt the \emph{stochastic MuJoCo} protocol for risk-sensitive offline RL, following \citep{urpi2021risk}.
 Policies are evaluated on

 Compared to prior work, we prefer \textsc{medium-expert} and \textsc{medium-replay} to validate both \emph{risk sensitivity} and \emph{policy expressiveness} under multimodal action distributions.
-For training, we relabel per-transition rewards in the offline datasets to inject stochastic hazards (velocity or torso-pitch thresholds with Bernoulli penalties and early termination); \emph{the same hazard model is used at evaluation.} This ensures the critic and the policy are trained on the risk-aware rewards rather than only being tested under hazards.
+For training, we relabel per-transition rewards in the offline datasets to inject stochastic hazards (velocity or torso-pitch thresholds with Bernoulli penalties and early termination); \emph{the same hazard model is used at evaluation.} All algorithms (CQL, CODAC, ORAAC, DiffusionQL/FQL, RADAC, etc.) are trained on these relabeled rewards; the hazard indicator is never provided as an input feature or mask, so no method receives privileged information about hazard locations.
+This ensures the critic and the policy are trained on the risk-aware rewards rather than only being tested under hazards.

-\textbf{Settings} Each task defines a monitored signal and an additive Bernoulli penalty when a safety condition is violated; pose-based tasks also include an early-termination threshold. \begin{itemize}[leftmargin=*] \item \textbf{\textsc{HalfCheetah}} : monitor forward velocity.
+\textbf{Settings} Each task defines a monitored signal and an additive Bernoulli penalty when a safety condition is violated; pose-based tasks also include an early-termination threshold. \begin{itemize}[leftmargin=*] \item \textbf{\textsc{HalfCheetah}}: monitor forward velocity.
 Apply a penalty with probability $p=0.05$ if the threshold is exceeded.
 Thresholds/penalties: \textsc{medium-expert}/\textsc{medium-replay} uses $v>10.0$/ $v>5.0$ with penalty $-70.0$.
 No early termination.
-Max episode steps: $200$. \item \textbf{\textsc{Hopper} / \textsc{Walker2D}} : monitor torso pitch angle.
-When $|\theta|$ leaves the healthy range, add a penalty with probability $p=0.10$; terminate early if $\theta>2|\tilde{\theta}|$ .
-Max episode steps: $500$. \begin{itemize}[leftmargin=1.25em] \item \textsc{Hopper}: healthy range $[-0.1,0.1]$ rad; penalty $-50.0$ when $|\tilde{\theta}|>0.1$; early termination if $|\theta|>0.2$. \item \textsc{Walker2D}: healthy range $[-0.5,0.5]$ rad; penalty $-30.0$ when $|\tilde{\theta}|>0.5$; early termination if $|\theta|>1.0$. \end{itemize} \end{itemize}
+Max episode steps: $200$. \item \textbf{\textsc{Hopper} / \textsc{Walker2d}}: monitor torso pitch angle.
+When $|\theta|$ leaves the healthy range, add a penalty with probability $p=0.10$; terminate early if $|\theta|>2|\tilde{\theta}|$.
+Max episode steps: $500$. \begin{itemize}[leftmargin=1.25em] \item \textsc{Hopper}: healthy range $[-0.1,0.1]$ rad; penalty $-50.0$ when $|\tilde{\theta}|>0.1$; early termination if $|\theta|>0.2$. \item \textsc{Walker2d}: healthy range $[-0.5,0.5]$ rad; penalty $-30.0$ when $|\tilde{\theta}|>0.5$; early termination if $|\theta|>1.0$. \end{itemize} \end{itemize}